dicarlolab/mkturk/public/readme.md

 GridScale: Determines intergridpoint spacing.
 Can think of this as the resolution of grid. gridscale=1 means intergridpoint spacing is equal to the width of the sample image.
 Finer grid resolutions (gridscale<1) can be used for more precise sample positioning.

+HideChoiceDistractors: HideChoiceDistractors=1, hides the same or different button so that subject sees only the correct one to touch.
+Still gets punished if touches blank area where the incorrect button would have been.
+This only applies to same-different choice screen.
+See HideTestDistractors for test response screen used in SR2 and M2S.

 HideTestDistractors: HideTestDistractors=1, hides the distractor choices so that subject only sees matching choice.
+Still gets punished if touches blank area where the incorrect button would have been.

 Homecage: Where task was performed.
 0=lab 1=subject's home